sebastianludwig/blog/_posts/2015-09-06-task-tinder.md

 ![Write->Exercise->Beer->Write](/media/images/task_tinder_1.png)

-Rearranged it's just a circle and it becomes obvious that it doesn't matter where you start (ignoring any other factors like gym opening hours and blogging dunk).
+Rearranged it's just a circle and it becomes obvious that it doesn't matter where you start (ignoring any other factors like gym opening hours and blogging drunk).

 ![Write->Exercise->Beer->Write](/media/images/task_tinder_2.png)